-Q6: How can I search for a school on Parent View?
+Q6: How can I search for a school on Ofsted Parent View?

 Q7: When can parents and carers give their views to Ofsted?

-Parents and carers are also able to complete a questionnaire about the school/s that their child or children attend at any time during the school year.
+Parents and carers are also able to complete a questionnaire about the school that their child attends at any time during the school year.
 If they submit another questionnaire at a later time in the school year then their previous submission will be replaced if they use the same email address.